astroumd/lmtoy/examples/lmtoy_reduce.md

 which is nothing more than a collection of shell variables that the script uses.
 This parameter file can be edited and you can re-run the script.
-Remember there are no spaces left and right of the '=' sign in an rc file, this is bash, not python!
+Remember there are no spaces left and right of the '=' sign in an rc file, this is bash, not python, but could be used by python as well!

 In the end the script creates a FITS cube **SRC_OBSNUM.fits**, as well as a FITS weight map **SRC_OBSNUM.wt.fits**.
 The current version the